 On the tab Labeling you select the font and the color of the diagram labeling.
-The style defines the text to be displayed.
+The Style defines the text to be displayed.

-On the tab κ{ey} you select the font and color of the key script.
+The font and font color are selected in the Key tab.
 Here you also define, how the key should be displayed and where it should appear.